FC INGOLSTADT 04

 For orders made within five days of a match, Ingolstadt won't post tickets but they can be picked up at the main ticket office from two hours before kick-off (and up to 30 minutes after) on production of your invoice number and photo ID.
 Foreign orders in general can be ordered for home and away matches but postage and processing costs an additional €12.50 per shipment.

-Die Schanzer's matches very rarely sell out and so apart from possible plum ties against Bundesliga opposition in the DFB-Pokal, getting hold of a ticket on any matchday generally isn't an issue.
+Die Schanzer very rarely sell out and so apart from possible plum ties against Bundesliga opposition in the DFB-Pokal, getting hold of a ticket for any match generally isn't an issue.

 Roughly speaking, for adults, tickets range from €22-€34 for seats, and it's €12.00 for a place on the terraces.
 For those wanting keep things traditional and buy their ticket on a matchday, Ingolstadt will add €2-4 depending on where you want to watch the action from.